DominikFischer86/DominikFischer86/README.md

 Early 2020 I decided to move on towards Frontend Engineering and was doing so in Düsseldorf (Germany) at **Compeon GmbH**, where I worked mostly remote from home.

-Since 2023 I am working on location at **Check24** in Düsseldorf, helping to create a new product in the frontend with Typescript, Nextjs and gRPC/protobuf.
+From 2023 to late 2024 I was working on location at **Check24** in Düsseldorf, helping to create a new product in the frontend with Typescript, React, Nextjs and gRPC/protobuf.

+From September 2024 I wanted to broaden my skill pallette and started working at **add2** in Düsseldorf, an agency for digital media of all kinds with plenty of internal tools to take care of.
+As Fullstack Engineer I'm responsible for maintaining, supervising and advancing our tech stack and customer projects, which gives me access to more frameworks and coding styles.
+Here I am working with typescript, AWS services, Vue3 and Nuxt and gained insights into Wordpress and Typo3.

 ## My main focus is:
-- Javascript/Typescript (React)
+- Javascript/Typescript (React, Vue)

 ### Relevant skills from all work experiences and side projects include (in descending order of experience):
 - CSS3
 - HTML5
 - Svelte
+- Vue / Nuxt
 - MongoDB
 - nodejs and express
 - Nextjs
 - PHP / Wordpress
+- Typo3
 - Liquid (Shopify)

-### Other libraries used:
-- redux
-- yarn
-- lodash
-- axios
-- nivo
-- material-ui / bootstrap / tailwind
-- enzyme / testing-library/react
-- threejs

 ### Motivation
 What I enjoy most is learning new things and applying the knowledge into apps, that work as they're supposed to do.
 And probably tinkering with details and cool stuff ✨ a bit too much.
+Aside of projects at work I also enjoy coding small games.

 ### Check out a couple of my smaller projects